LDAWG-a11y/a11yWebApp/src/guides/creating-meaningful-alternative-text.md

 Some complex images can immediately be understood by people who can see it, but are also in the know, it's a subject familiar to them.
 Let's imagine we have hired an architect to redesign the main foyer of a campus, another architect could look at those detailed drawings and make some noises of approval, such as "hmmm", or "ahhhh" and fully understand the detailed aspects of what is proposed, but, if like me, you can appreciate a good artist's impression, but have absolutely no idea of how to interpret the finer details or technical considerations, we'd all benefit from this being explained in the surrounding text.
 Whilst Alt Text used to have limits, it doesn't appear to anymore, but that doesn't mean we should stuff it with 20,000 words, as that experience isn't the best for screen reader users, but if we adequately describe that image on the page and then provide the image with a nice succinct Alt Text, such as "Architect's proposal for the main foyer, image taken from the current front door", should a user wish to download that image, perhaps to send to a friend or colleague, they can do so and it has a nice and short description and the more detailed description is available for everybody.

-This kind of logic also applies to charts and such, if we have no choice but to put images of charts on a page, those charts would need to be described accurately on the page itself, adding a complex chart with no supporting text would pretty much confuse all of us.
+This kind of logic also applies to images of maps or charts and such, if we have no choice but to put images of charts on a page, those charts would need to be described accurately on the page itself, adding a complex chart with no supporting text would pretty much confuse all of us.

 ### Emotion-rich images